-CREIT and its Lessees Management Approach on Labor Laws and Human Rights
+CREIT and its Lessees' Management Approach on Labor Laws and Human Rights

-CREIT and its Lessees comply with the Department of Labor Employment's (DOLE) requirements in all labor laws, from organic to contractual to project-based positions.
+CREIT and its Lessees enforce strict compliance with the Department of Labor Employment's (DOLE) requirements in all labor laws, and human rights standards, from organic to contractual to project-based positions.
+The Group observes zero-tolerance policies for forced and child labor, and CREIT's Code of Business Conduct emphasizes respect for human rights.
+To ensure that third-party labor practices align with these ethical standards, CREIT maintains regular engagement with contractors.